-Risk Reason for risk identification Key aspects of our proposed response to the risk Valuation of land and buildings The Authority revalues its land and buildings on a rolling five-yearly We will: basis.
-This valuation represents a significant estimate by management in the financial statements due to the size of the numbers involved (£1.9 billion) and the sensitivity of this estimate to changes in key assumptions.
-Additionally, management will need to evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work ensure the carrying value in the Authority financial statements is not materially different from the current value or the fair value (for • evaluate the competence, capabilities and objectivity of the valuation expert surplus assets) at surplus assets) at the financial statements date, where a rolling programme is used. • write to the valuer to confirm the basis on which the valuation was carried out We therefore identified valuation of land and buildings, particularly revaluations and impairments, as a significant risk, which was one of the most significant assessed risks of material misstatement. test revaluations made during the year to see if they had been input correctly into the authority's asset register evaluate the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year end.
+Risk Reason for risk identification Key aspects of our proposed response to the risk Valuation of Property, Plant and The Authority revalues its land and buildings on a rolling five-yearly We will: Equipment and Investment Properties basis (3 years for Investment properties).
+This valuation represents a significant estimate by management in the financial statements due to the value (\pounds 1.9 billion) and the sensitivity of this estimate to changes in key assumptions.
+Additionally, management will need to evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work changes in key assumptions.
+Additionally, management will need to ensure the carrying value in the Authority financial statements is not materially different from the current value or the fair value (for surplus assets and investment property) at the financial statements date, where a rolling programme is used.We therefore identified valuation of PPE and Investment properties, as a significant risk. evaluate the competence, capabilities and objectivity of the valuation expert write to the valuer to confirm the basis on which the valuation was carried out consider the information and assumptions used by the valuer to assess completeness and consistency with our understanding test revaluations made during the year to see if they had been input correctly into the authority's asset register evaluate the assumptions made by management for those assets not revalued during the year and how management has satisfied itself that these are not materially different to current value at year end.